et120/figmayourlife/README.md

 Exercise: Figma Your Life

-Brief Description: Created a prototype of a website about your fictional life and added functionality
+Brief Description: Created a prototype of a website about a fictional life and added functionality

 Multipage style figma with:
 - minimum 3 pages